idoa01/nyt_connections_helper/README.md

 - ✅ Stores no personal data
 - ✅ Makes no external requests
 - ✅ Only modifies page appearance locally
+- ✅ Uses sessionStorage to save preferences (cleared when you close the browser)

+## Implementation Details

+### Class Structure
+- Uses a main `ConnectionsHelper` class with methods for:
+  - Card color management (including individual card color clearing)
+  - Drag and drop implementation
+  - Order management and restoration
+  - MutationObserver for monitoring card state changes

+### State Management
+- Card colors are stored in a Map and sessionStorage
+- Card order is tracked and can be restored
+- Target card for coloring is remembered between clicks
+- Game date tracking prevents stale data between daily puzzles

+### Color Management
+- Colors can be applied to individual cards through context menu
+- Individual card colors can be cleared without affecting other cards
+- All colors can be cleared at once with the "Clear All Colors" option
+- Card colors persist across page refreshes via sessionStorage

 ## Troubleshooting